jdhao/blog_source/nifty_nvim_techniques_s3.md

 [^1]: see `:h c_CTRL-R` for more information.

-# How do I write the output of a command or builtin function to a buffer?
+# How do I write the output of a command or built-in function to a buffer?

 A least three ways are possible (take function [`strftime()`](https://neovim.io/doc/user/eval.html#strftime()) and command